Aeroflot Flight A-13: Crew

+Tamara Kazimagomedova served as flight attendant.

 Accident

 At 18:36 MSK on 18 August 1973, CCCP-46435 took off from Baku-Bina International Airport for an approximately 300 mi flight to the Kazakh town of Fort-Shevchenko.
 Weather at the time was fair with ten kilometers of visibility, and wind coming from the north.
 On board were sixty passengers, including eleven children, and four crew who were on their second flight of the day.
 Just 30 ft above the runway, the An-24 suffered an uncontained failure of the left engine.
 At 90 ft the crew retracted the flaps and began turning left at an altitude of 120 ft.
 As it turned, the left wingtip struck the cable of an oil rig in the Caspian Sea, shearing it off.
 The plane descended, striking a pipeline, before crashing near a highway at 18:51 MSK.
 54 people on board were killed and eight others seriously injured including the flight's captain and flight engineer.